 T: +44 (0)141 270 8349

-For more information, please contact firstname.lastname@example.org
+For more information please contact Catherine Wilson: firstname.lastname@example.org

 UK Theatre is the UK’s leading theatre and performing arts membership organisation.
 We promote excellence, professional development, and campaign to improve resilience and increase audiences across the sector.
 UK Theatre supports organisations and individuals in the performing arts at any stage of their career, through a range of training, events and other professional services.
 Whether it's through sharing knowledge, bringing you together with the right people or providing practical advice, UK Theatre supports you and your work.